wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/zstaging.md

 ### NPCs
 The following are designed to be placed in the following load order if using the entire suite.

-[TTW NPC Overhaul](https://www.nexusmods.com/newvegas/mods/79809) - A lore friendly and restrained visual overhaul of NPCs from both wastelands.
-- This will require manual patching if other mods altering NPCs are being used.
-- Shabby has been kind enough to create a [patches for EDGE and STARS](https://www.nexusmods.com/newvegas/mods/83929 )

 [T4](https://www.nexusmods.com/newvegas/mods/66903) - A female body replacer.
 - Also requires [T4 Modest](https://www.nexusmods.com/newvegas/mods/69642) to prevent incompatibility and clipping with mods that edit armors.